Next Exam: Tuesday, 2 May 2023

 The Diploma in Musculoskeletal Medicine sets the standard for MSK knowledge across the entire breadth of community care.

-This Diploma examination will support evidencing competency as a GP, GP Working in Extended Roles as well as allied health professionals working towards advanced practice roles (including first contact practitioner and advanced practitioners in primary care) in a range of community settings.
+This Diploma examination will support evidencing competency as a GP, GP Working in Extended Roles as well as allied health professionals working towards advanced practice roles (including extended scope physiotherapists and advanced nurse practitioners) in a range of community settings.

 The Diploma in Musculoskeletal Medicine is offered online, allowing candidates to sit remotely.
-The first sitting took place on Tues 8 June, 2021, with more than 200 healthcare professionals from across a wide range of professional groups taking part.
+The first sitting took place in 2021, with more than 200 healthcare professionals from across a wide range of professional groups taking part.

 Approximately 18.8m people in the UK are living with a musculoskeletal problem with one in five people in England attending their GP seeking help for such a condition.
 The Diploma has been developed to support the multi-professional workforce that is evolving to meet the growing need for optimal care of musculoskeletal conditions by demonstrating applied knowledge in this important field.

-Both the Faculty and PCRMM are dedicated to promoting a more active nation and ensuring that MSK and rheumatological conditions and pain symptoms are not a barrier to living an active life at any age or ability level.
+The Faculty is dedicated to promoting a more active nation and ensuring that MSK and rheumatological conditions and pain symptoms are not a barrier to living an active life at any age or ability level.

 The diploma represents many years’ work from multiple people.
-We would particularly like to thank Dr Richard Collins, Dr Louise Warburton and Dr Chris Tomlinson, and many others from both PCRMM and the Faculty.
+We would particularly like to thank Dr Anna-Louise McKinnon, Dr Richard Collins, Dr Louise Warburton and Dr Chris Tomlinson, and many others from both the Faculty and the Primary Care Rheumatology and Musculoskeletal Medicine Society (PCRMM).

 Who can sign up for the diploma?